pachyderm/pachyderm/examples/ml/housing-prices/README.md

   <img width="400" height="350" src="images/learning_curve-1.png">
 </p>

-So let's update our dataset with additional examples.
+Now let's update our dataset with additional examples.

 ### Step 5: Update Dataset
-Here's where pachyderm truely starts to shine.
-To update our dataset we can run the following command (note that we could also append new examples to the existing file):
+Here's where Pachyderm truly starts to shine.
+To update our dataset we can run the following command (note that we could also append new examples to the existing file, but in this example we're simply overwriting our previous file to one with more data):

 ```bash
 $ pachctl put file housing_data@master:housing-simplified.csv -f data/housing-simplified-2.csv --overwrite